swgoh-utils/swgoh-ae2/README.md

 # Optional Parameters
 **-version**
 **-v**
-Sets the target assetversion for this run only
+Sets the target assetversion for this run only it overrides the default from settings.json

 **-target**
 **-t**
-Sets the target Targetfolder(outputfolder) for this run only
+Sets the target Targetfolder(outputfolder) for this run only it overrides the default from settings.json

 **-workingfolder**
 **-w**
-Sets the target Workingfolder for this run only
+Sets the target Workingfolder for this run only it overrides the default from settings.json

+**-ExportMeshes**
+**-eM**
+Sets the parameter that defines if Meshes are downloaded or not.
+For this run only it overrides the default from settings.json

 # .NetCore usage:
 similar to windows usage.
 Just call the dll with dotnet instead of the exe: